Find Affordable College Courses

 Youngstown, OH

-Youngstown State University ranked #14 on this year’s Best Value Criminal Justice & Corrections Bachelor’s Degree Schools in the Great Lakes Region list.
-Youngstown State University is a fairly large public school located in the small city of Youngstown.
+Youngstown State University came in at #14 in this year’s edition of the Best Value Criminal Justice & Corrections Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Youngstown State University is a large public school located in the small city of Youngstown.

-Out-of-state tuition fees for undergraduate students at Youngstown State University are $9,732 per year.
+The average tuition and fees for an out-of-state undergraduate student at Youngstown State University are $9,732 a year.
 The average amount in student loans that criminal justice majors at Youngstown State University take out while working on their Bachelor's Degree is $27,513.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $118.

 Honorable Mentions